*NATHAN PRIEST

 All visual material presented on this website are original works by Nathan Priest © 2023 – 2025.
 All rights reserved.

-These materials may not be reproduced, stored in a retrieval system, or trans-mitted in any form or by any means,
+These materials may not be reproduced, stored in a retrieval system, or trans-mitted in any form or by any means, in whole or in part, without the prior written consent of the copyright owner.

 EMAIL: nathan1275@outlook.com